 - Optimize for remote work: While you might think you need an in-house IT support staff, 90% of IT issues can be fixed remotely.
 In addition to saving space that would be needed for on-site IT staff and equipment, having a managed IT provider will ensure you have equal IT support coverage for remote workers.

 Proactively working with a reliable partner for your IT needs can enable your office to stay ahead of any potential issues.
 When they do occur, your provider will be able to address them easily and cost-effectively because they will already be familiar with your office setup.

-How to choose the right managed IT provider for your business
+How to choose the right managed office IT support provider for your business

-When evaluating providers, be proactive about asking how they can accommodate your company’s hiring plans, office relocations or build-outs, and remote workers.
+When evaluating office IT support providers, be proactive about asking how they can accommodate your company’s hiring plans, office relocations or build-outs, and remote workers.
 Before signing a contract, conduct an office walk through with your potential service provider so they understand your space and needs.

 Typically, providers charge for managed IT on a per person, per month model.
 Other pricing options are also available––for example, smaller companies who don’t have consistent IT needs may opt for month-to-month support instead.
 If you’re not sure which model is best for your business, Managed by Q offers a free IT consultation with one of our workplace experts.

 If your business is growing fast, you may want to invest in an in-house office IT support team after you reach 200 employees to save on operational costs.
 If you need help finding qualified professionals, Managed by Q can help you with your search.